Room-in-Roof Insulation

 Rigid insulation boards, such as those from brands like Celotex or Kingspan, provide high thermal resistance (measured in K-Values), structural support, and minimal thermal bridging.
 These boards can be installed either between or over rafters and often create a smooth interior finish when covered with plasterboard.

-Fibreglass batt insulation, made from fine glass fibres, is a cost-effective and readily available option.
+Fiberglass batt insulation, made from fine glass fibers, is a cost-effective and readily available option.
 It's easy to install between rafters, subject to proper handling and protective gear during fitting.
 Although it may require an additional vapour control layer, it offers good thermal performance and is widely used in domestic installations.

-Additional insulation options such as mineral wool, made from mineral fibres, offer eco-friendly benefits, fire resistance and soundproofing qualities.
+Additional insulation options, such as mineral wool, made from mineral fibers, offer eco-friendly benefits, fire resistance, and soundproofing qualities.
 These materials are versatile and suitable for various installation contexts, providing both thermal efficiency and safety.

 Selecting the appropriate materials depends on the specific requirements of the project, including the desired thermal performance, environmental considerations, and ease of installation.
 Properly chosen and correctly installed insulation can significantly enhance the energy efficiency, comfort, and safety of any habitable roof space.